PalakGrewal/Portfolio/README.md

-# Portfolio
+# Portfolio Website
-This is a personal and responsive portfolio website.
+This is a responsive portfolio website.